FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/02FieldEncoding.md

 ### Variable-length string encoding

-Variable-length string encoding is used for variable length ASCII strings or embedded non-ASCII character data (like EncodedText field).
-A length member conveys the size of the string that follows.
+Variable-length string encoding is used for variable length strings or character data with a multi-byte character set (like FIX EncodedText field).
+A length member conveys the size of the string that follows in octets, which may be different than the number of characters.

 On the wire, length immediately precedes the data.